Why Is My Commercial Roof Leaking? 5 Common Causes of Commercial Roof Leaks

 - Minimize Interior Damage – When you see water flowing into your building, clear the area of people, equipment, and supplies to reduce damage.

 - Mark the Point of Entry – Make sure you mark where your leak is located.
-Marking the visible leaks is important for when you talk to your contractors and insurance agents.
+Marking the visible leaks is important when you talk to your contractors and insurance agents.

 - Look for More Problem Areas – Hopefully, your leak is only limited to one area, but chances are there are other leaks in your building.
 Look around your facility for more problem areas.